Emarioo/BetterThanBatch/README.md

 You may want to read [Building](#building) first.

 The official usage of the compiler isn't established yet.
-You can at least do `compile yourfile.btb` to compile and run the initial file.
+You can at least do `compiler yourfile.btb` to compile and run the initial file.
 `compiler --help` may provide more options.

 Here is a short and quick [Guide](docs/guide.md) (also not up to date, sorry).